madfxr/Twenty-Three-Scanner/README.md

 ## 📜 Usage

+The following is a manual for the Twenty-Three Scanner tool that can be used to detect the vulnerability **CVE-2026-24061 - GNU InetUtils Telnetd Remote Authentication Bypass**.
 ```bash
 usage: python3 twenty-three-scanner.py [-h] [-t TARGET] [-f FILE] [-a ASN] [-p PORT] [--threads N] [--user-value VALUE] [--connect-timeout SEC] [--read-timeout SEC] [--id-timeout SEC]
                                        [--max-hosts-per-cidr N] [--max-total-hosts N] [--skip-large-networks] [-o FILE] [-v]